 Global supply chain activities are projected to continue their rapid growth.
 As a result, there are more opportunities than ever before for professionals who are trained for effective logistics and supply chain management.

 This program has received recognition from the Canadian Supply Chain Sector Council for providing education and training that meets national and international best practices of the supply chain sector.

 The Logistics & Supply Chain Management program of Robertson College Winnipeg is accredited by the Canadian Supply Chain Sector Council through its National Accreditation Program (NAP).
-The accreditation was granted in February 2016 and is effective for three years.
+The accreditation is in effect until November 2019.